lorensen/VTKExamples/src/VTKBook/Chapter6.md

 For example, consider terrain data.
 We assume that the data is *xyz* coordinates, where *x* and *y* represent the coordinates in the plane, and *z* represents the elevation above sea level.
 Our desired visualization is to color the terrain according to elevation.
 This requires creating a color map --- possibly using white for high altitudes, blue for sea level and below, and various shades of green and brown corresponding to elevation between sea level and high altitude.
 We also need scalars to index into the color map.
 The obvious choice here is to extract the *z* coordinate.
 That is, scalars are simply the *z*-coordinate value.

 This example can be made more interesting by generalizing the problem.
 Although we could easily create a filter to extract the *z*-coordinate, we can create a filter that produces elevation scalar values where the elevation is measured along any axis.
-Given an oriented line starting at the (low) point *p~l~* (e.g., sea level) and ending at the (high) point *p~h~* (e.g., mountain top), we compute the elevation scalar si at point using p i = the zi as shown in lar is normalized using the magnitude of the oriented line, and may be clamped between minimum and maximum scalar values (if necessary).
+Given an oriented line starting at the (low) point *p~l~* (e.g., sea level) and ending at the (high) point *p~h~* (e.g., mountain top), we compute the elevation scalar xi at point using p i = the zi as shown in lar is normalized using the magnitude of the oriented line, and may be clamped between minimum and maximum scalar values (if necessary).
 The bottom half of this figure shows the results of applying this technique to a terrain model of Honolulu, Hawaii.
 A lookup table of 256 ranging from deep blue (water) to yellow-white (mountain top) is used to color map this figure.
 Part of the creative practice of visualization is selecting the best technique for given data from the palette of available techniques.
 Often this requires creative mapping by the user of the visualization system.
 In particular, to use scalar visualization techniques we need only to create a relationship to generate a unique scalar value.
 Other examples of scalar mapping include an index value into a list of data, computing vector magnitude or matrix determinate, evaluating surface curvature, or determining distance between points.
 Scalar generation, when coupled with color mapping or contouring, is a simple, yet effective, technique for visualizing many types of data.

 Part of the creative practice of visualization is selecting the best technique for given data from the palette of available techniques.
 Often this requires creative mapping by the user of the visualization system.
 In particular, to use scalar visualization techniques we need only to create a relationship to generate a unique scalar value.
 Other examples of scalar mapping include an index value into a list of data, computing vector magnitude or matrix determinate, evaluating surface curvature, or determining distance between points.
 Scalar generation, when coupled with color mapping or contouring, is a simple, yet effective, technique for visualizing many types of data.